SE-UP/RSE-UP/_sources/chapters/python_packaging.md

 ```

 Before going on,
-note that Sphinx is not included in the installation requirements in `requirements.txt` ([Chapter CI/CD - Testing CLI](https://se-up.github.io/RSE-UP/chapters/advanced_cicd.html).
+note that Sphinx is not included in the installation requirements in `requirements.txt` ([Chapter CI/CD](https://se-up.github.io/RSE-UP/chapters/introduction/cicd.html).
 Sphinx isn't needed to run, develop, or even test our package,
 but it is needed for building the documentation.
 To note this requirement,